easybuilders/easybuild-tutorial/docs/2021-lust/cray/custom_toolchains.md

 the EX systems is not relevant any longer, since they rely both on the PrgEnv meta-modules.

-Nonetheless, the versions of the CPE components that come with a CPE release might change depending on the target system, therefore a different external metadata file is required.
+Nonetheless, the versions of the CPE components that come with a CPE release might change depending on the target system, therefore a different external metadata file is required: see [https://github.com/eth-cscs/production/tree/master/easybuild](https://github.com/eth-cscs/production/tree/master/easybuild) to inspect the difference between two metadata file referring to the same version.

+E.g.: `cpe_external_modules_metadata-21.05.cfg` vs. `cray_external_modules_metadata-20.05.cfg`

-Firthermore, different easyconfig files might be needed to build the same software on the two systems.
+Furthermore, different easyconfig files might be needed to build the same software on the two systems even with the same Cray PE, therefore the maintainers would need to provide two versions anyway.

----
+--

 ## Cray Toolchains